raphaelkhan8/Stockly/README.md

 [host] = 'localhost'
 [port] = 5432

-After the .env file is set up, run `npm run server` in the server terminal.
+After the .env file is set up, run `npm run server` in the other terminal.
 To make sure it is running, open up the browser and go to `http://localhost:3001/home`.
 You should see an object with a "welcome to server" message.

 ## Using the app
 1. The landing page is the login view.
 Click the green Sinup button in the top right corner to create an account.
 Once created, you'll be directed to the app.